This is an interesting topic and one of the questions I often ask.

 2. Cleaner

-Well this is debatable.
+Well, this is debatable.
 I find the forest cleaner than the sweaty mats in the gym.
-No offence but I hated when I had to ask my Personal Training clients to lie on the mats after I had to wipe sweat off them.
+No offence, but I hated it when I had to ask my Personal Training clients to lie on the mats after wiping the sweat off them.

-On the other hand some gyms, which are also very expensive, have 5* conditions.
-They are very clean.
+On the other hand, some very expensive gyms have 5* conditions.
+They are spotless.

 3. Social

 Exercising alone outdoors can be lonely sometimes.
-In the same time when there are too many people around, and too many friends you must stay focused otherwise you will waste precious time.
+However, when there are too many people around and too many friends, you must stay focused; otherwise, you will waste precious time.

 Furthermore, you can learn from others.
-Not copy without knowing what you are doing.
-Actually learn from them.
+Do not copy without knowing what you are doing.
+Learn from them.

 Cons